-At Caritas Tal-Ibwar we deliver a holistic service to adolescents and their care givers or families.
-We believe that the best way to meet a young person’sneeds is to collaborate with their families or care givers.
-The most effective way to ensure safety and well-being is to provide services that involve, strengthen, and support families from the very beginning of the adolescent’s journey at Tal-Ibwar.
+At Caritas Tal-Ibwar we believe that the best way to meet adolescents’ needs is to actively involve family members and caregivers as partners in the adolescents’ care plan.
+Our services involve, strengthen and support families and caregivers from the very beginning of the adolescents’ journey at Tal-Ibwar.

 At Caritas Tal-Ibwar we offer three types of services:

 Supporting families is as important as supporting adolescents.
 We do this by:

 - providing support and parenting skills groups; and

 - enabling caregivers to address their own issues, in individual or family therapy, allowing them to be the best parents they can be.

 The family focus at Tal-Ibwar is an important part of The Seven Challenges programme addressing substance use with adolescents.

 Seven Challenges programme guides how the staff at Tal-Ibwar looks at and talks about substance use with adolescents.
 It is designed to motivate adolescents to evaluate their lives, consider changes they may wish to make, and then succeed in implementing the desired changes.
 The programme helps adolescents to address their problematic substance use, their co-occurring life skill deficits, and other situational problems.